Muhammad Ejaz Shafi

 Muhammad Ejaz Shafi is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2002 to May 2018.

 Early life and education

 He was born on 1 May 1969 in Khanpur.

 He has the degree of the Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-290 (Rahimyar Khan-VI) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-290 (Rahimyar Khan-VI) in the 2002 Pakistani general election.
 He received 22,531 votes and defeated a candidate of Pakistan Awami Tehrik.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-290 (Rahimyar Khan-VI) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-290 (Rahimyar Khan-VI) in the 2008 Pakistani general election.
 He received 24,751 votes and defeated a candidate of Pakistan Peoples Party.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-290 (Rahimyar Khan-VI) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-290 (Rahimyar Khan-VI) in the 2013 Pakistani general election.

+Suspension

+On 28 June 2025, Shafi was among 26 members of the opposition who were suspended from the Punjab Assembly for 15 sittings.
+The action was taken by Speaker Malik Muhammad Ahmed Khan following a disruption during Chief Minister Maryam Nawaz's address.
+The suspended lawmakers were accused of disorderly conduct, including chanting slogans, tearing official documents, and surrounding the speaker’s dais.
+The speaker also forwarded references against the suspended members to the Election Commission of Pakistan for further action.